buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_JunctionBoxTypeCommon.md

 # Pset_JunctionBoxTypeCommon

-A junction box is an enclosure within which cables are connected.
+A junction box is an enclosure within which cables are connected.<!-- end of definition -->

 History: New in IFC4